Skin tags on dogs are common and are generally harmless. However, it can be worrying to find a lump on your furry friend, especially if it’s new.

 - Large tags that are rubbed or appear sore

-If your dog isn’t bothered by their tags, then leave well alone.
+If your dog isn’t bothered by its skin tags, then leave well alone.

 Unfortunately, not all lumps are harmless.
 Skin tags, although highly unlikely, have been known to become cancerous.

-As they are not the only skin abnormalities out there, it’s essential to be vigilant, and regularly inspect your dog’s skin.
-As your dog ages, this is especially important as this is when they are more likely to develop these problems.
+As they are not the only skin abnormalities out there, it’s essential to be vigilant and regularly inspect your dog’s skin.
+If you notice a growth on your dog, it’s a good idea to contact your veterinarian.
+As your dog ages, this is especially important when they are more likely to develop these problems.

-Fatty lumps can develop at any age but are most common in ageing and overweight dogs.
+Fatty lumps can develop at any age but are most common in overweight and older dogs.
 They form just underneath the skin surface.
 Although most are harmless, they can irritate your dog depending on where they develop.

-A visit to your vet is vital since it’s impossible to identify the nature of the tumour at home.
-A biopsy can be taken to clarify the type of lump it is and ensure that it is benign.
+A visit to your vet is vital since it’s impossible to identify the nature of the tumor at home.
+A biopsy can clarify the type of lump it is and ensure that it is benign.

-Almost twenty percent of all tumours found in dogs are mast cell tumours.
+Almost twenty percent of all tumors found in dogs are mast cell tumors.
 Although this doesn’t automatically mean that the lump is cancerous, these types of lumps are the most common cause of skin cancer in dogs.

-The tumours can vary widely in appearance and can develop at any stage of your dog’s life.
+The tumors can vary widely in appearance and can develop at any stage of your dog’s life.
 They can be found on or under the skin and may be small or large.
-Some dogs like beagles and schnauzers are more genetically prone to developing them so should be monitored closely.
+Some dogs like beagles and schnauzers are more genetically prone to developing them, so they should be monitored closely.